phocks/phocks/README.md

   <p>2021: This year has been crazy and I think it's only going to get crazier.
 Anything I achive this year will be great.
 Hopefully we buy a little house so we have somewhere to raise our daughter Vada.</p>
 </details>

-And here's a flowchart for fun!
+And some charts for fun!

 ```mermaid
   graph TD;